About the French Alps

 French Alps – Where Dogs are Welcome

 Dogs are welcome in many places in the French Alps, including restaurants and shops.
 Only on some types of public transportation may you have a problem bringing your dog.

-Dogs are welcome in most restaurants, even in the high-end ones.
+In cotrast to Sweden, dogs are welcome in most restaurants in the French Alps, even in the high-end ones.
 We certainly appreciated this as it opens up the possibility to enjoy cozy and relaxing indoor evening meals while traveling with your dog.

 After the lovely time spent with my dog in the restaurants of the French Alps, I really had to ask myself what the many restaurant owners in the rest of the world are scared of when they ban dogs form coming along with their owners.
 We never saw any problems with dogs in the French restaurants.
 The dogs stayed calm near their owners and other guests regularly came up to them to give them joyful pets and cuddles.

 As you, as a dog owner probably already know, the ambiance in a group of people changes a little when there are one or a few dogs around.
 People become more relaxed, personal and tolerant of each other.
 Our experience was that the same happened in the French restaurants, which has got to be good for the business of the restaurants…

 Go Frenchies for your dog-friendly restaurant policies and culture in general!

 Dogs are welcome in most shops except supermarkets and bakeries.
 Your dog is not even welcome in bakeries where everything is behind counter.
 We were told that is because it’s against the countries’ hygiene laws.

 Dogs and Public Transport in the French Alps

 Dogs are allowed on local busses and trains in the Chamonix-valley in France.
 However, they are not always allowed on long-distance busses; for instance on the ones that go to Geneva, Switzerland.